Saikat257-ui/Smart-Todo-Backend/README.md

 - **Register** and **login** securely
 - **Create**, **read**, **update**, and **delete** their own tasks
 - Manage tasks with **priority** levels and **status** tracking
-- Access tasks with **pagination** for scalability
+- Access tasks with **pagination** support for scalability

-Built from scratch following **interview-ready** standards: modular, well-documented, and easy to explain.
+Built from scratch following modular, well-documented, and easy to explain standards.

 ---